Noloco Tables

 Can we have an example?

-Before diving any further into collections and field types it makes sense to start with a simple example.
-As mentioned, each table comes with a User and Company collection.
+Before diving any further into tables and field types it makes sense to start with a simple example.
+As mentioned, each portal comes with a User and Company table.
 But what if you wanted to list your client's Projects?

 Create your new table:

 Visit the data tab in your portal's builder.
-Click New Collection at the top of the left sidebar.
+Click New Table at the top of the left sidebar.

-Choose a name for your collection; in this case, Project.
-Pro tip: It's much easier if your collection name is singular.
+Choose a name for your table; in this case, Project.
+Pro tip: It's much easier if your table name is singular.
 Even though it will be a list of Projects, each individual record will be a Project.

 Press Save